-Temporary Assistance for Needy Families (TANF) - A federal funding source for financial aid and support services including child care for families attempting to gain self-sufficiency.
+Temporary Assistance for Needy Families (TANF) - This is a federal funding source for financial aid and support services including child care for families attempting to gain self-sufficiency.

-Term - Educational session that includes but is not limited to semester, quarter, intercession, or summer school.
+Term - Educational session that includes but is not limited to: semester, quarter, intercession, or summer school.